sjentsch/lsjDocs/_pages/Ch11_tTest_03.rst

 As always, our hypothesis test relies on some assumptions.
 So what are they?
-For the Student *t*-test there are three assumptions, some of which we saw previously in the context of the one sample *t*-test (see Section `Assumptions of the one sample t-test <Ch11_tTest_02.html#assumptions-of-the-one-sample-t-test>`__):
+For the Student *t*-test there are three assumptions, some of which we saw previously in the context of the one sample *t*-test (see section :doc:`Assumptions of the one sample t-test <Ch11_tTest_02>`):

 -  *Normality*.
 Like the one-sample *t*-test, it is assumed that the data are normally distributed.
 Specifically, we assume that both groups are normally distributed.
-In Section `Checking the normality of sample <Ch11_tTest_08.html#checking-the-normality-of-a-sample>`__, we’ll discuss how to test for normality, and in Section `Testing non-normal data with Wilcoxon tests <Ch11_tTest_09.html#testing-non-normal-data-with-wilcoxon-tests>`__ we’ll discuss possible solutions.
+In section :doc:`Checking the normality of sample
+   <Ch11_tTest_08>`, we’ll discuss how to test for normality, and in section
+   :doc:`Testing non-normal data with Wilcoxon tests <Ch11_tTest_09>` we’ll discuss possible solutions.

 -  *Independence*.
 Once again, it is assumed that the observations are independently sampled.
 In the context of the Student test this has